IntersectMBO/cardano-node-tests/smash_tests/README.md

 </br>

-Before running tests following services must be started on one of blockchain networks (mainnet, preprod, preview or shelley-qa):
+Before running tests following services must be started on one of blockchain networks (mainnet, preprod, preview or shelley-qa).
+There are scripts that can easily achieve this goal and the whole process is described in detailed howvever in case user desires to run them manually here are links to instructions:

+- `cardano-node` - instruction are located [here](https://github.com/input-output-hk/cardano-node/blob/master/doc/getting-started/install.md)
 - `cardano-db-sync` for which instructions can be found [here](https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/building-running.md)
 - `SMASH` - instruction are [here](https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/smash.md#installation)

-If you named your databases different than it is stated in pgpass files located [here](https://github.com/input-output-hk/cardano-db-sync/tree/master/config) then you need to adjust code in [conftest.py](https://github.com/input-output-hk/cardano-node-tests/blob/smash_tests/smash_tests/conftest.py#L24-L32) and also add your 'username' in [here](https://github.com/input-output-hk/cardano-node-tests/blob/smash_tests/smash_tests/conftest.py#L47) (and password if you decided to use one for those databases) and [here too](https://github.com/input-output-hk/cardano-node-tests/blob/smash_tests/smash_tests/conftest.py#L88)
+If you named your databases different than it is stated in pgpass files located [here](https://github.com/input-output-hk/cardano-db-sync/tree/master/config) then you need to adjust code in [conftest.py](https://github.com/input-output-hk/cardano-node-tests/blob/smash_tests/smash_tests/conftest.py#L24-L32) and also add your `username` in [here](https://github.com/input-output-hk/cardano-node-tests/blob/smash_tests/smash_tests/conftest.py#L47) (and password if you decided to use one for those databases) and [here too](https://github.com/input-output-hk/cardano-node-tests/blob/smash_tests/smash_tests/conftest.py#L88)

 ## Scripts